anshu3769/Audio-Classification-using-Deep-Learning-Networks/README.md

 5. CNN-1D
 6. Parallel Net ( combination of two networks trained in parallel)

+The output/ directory contains the training logs for these networks.
+The models/ directory contains the trained models for the best performing configurations.
+These models can be loaded directly in memory and used for classification.

 # Steps to train/test a model
 Please follow the steps to train/test a model:
 ## Setup the environment